-- (1) The scope of the right granted by a patent may be limited if: - 1) the court, when examining the case regarding the patent invalidation in accordance with Section 57 of this Law, invalidates partially the patent.
-The court shall limit the claims of the patent if the circumstances referred to in Section 56, Clauses 1, 2 and 3 of this Law do not apply to the patent in full; or - 2) the owner of the patent files a request regarding the limitation of the scope of the patent by amending the claims thereof, a description or drawings thereof to the Patent Office and if he or she has paid a State fee. - (2) The request may not be filed in accordance with Paragraph one, Clause 2 of this Section during the procedure of opposition specified in Section 41 of this Law or during the legal proceedings regarding the patent invalidation are taking place. - (3) In accordance with Paragraph one, Clause 2 of this Section an action may be brought to court only by the owner of the patent.
-If information regarding the grant of a licence has been included in the Patent Register, the owner of the patent may file the application only if he or she proves that he or she has the consent of the licensee or that he or she has informed the licensee regarding his or her intention to limit the patent at least three months in advance.
+(1) The scope of the right granted by a patent may be limited if:

+1) the court, when examining the case regarding the patent invalidation in accordance with Section 57 of this Law, invalidates partially the patent.
+The court shall limit the claims of the patent if the circumstances referred to in Section 56, Clauses 1, 2 and 3 of this Law do not apply to the patent in full; or

+2) the owner of the patent files a request regarding the limitation of the scope of the patent by amending the claims thereof, a description or drawings thereof to the Patent Office and if he or she has paid a fee.

+(2) The request may not be filed in accordance with Paragraph one, Clause 2 of this Section during the legal proceedings regarding the patent invalidation are taking place.

+(3) In accordance with Paragraph one, Clause 1 of this Section an action may be brought to court only by the owner of the patent.
+If information regarding the grant of a licence has been included in the Patent Register, the owner of the patent may file the application to the court or a request to the Patent Office only if he or she proves that he or she has the consent of the licensee or that he or she has informed the licensee regarding his or her intention to limit the patent at least three months in advance.